Update WordPress theme for licensed content

 Additional custom fields

-You can pass additional data (such as images or videos, or providing values for plugins that you are using) to WordPress using Custom Fields in the CMP.
-Contact your Customer Success team for help setting up Custom Fields.
+Using custom fields in the CMP, you can pass additional data (such as images, videos, or values for plugins you are using) to WordPress.
+Contact your Customer Success team for help setting up custom fields.

 Code samples